 Acupuncture for hormone imbalances - introducing a natural hormone imbalance treatment

 An efficient reproductive cycle depends on a well balanced hormonal system.
 Many women suffer from hormone imbalances which lead to a wide range of health complaints – including infertility and PCOS.
-Other symptoms of imbalanced hormones include fatigue, weight gain, pain and mood disorders – which is why it is vital that they are treated appropriately.
+Other symptoms of imbalanced hormones include fatigue, weight gain, pain and mood disorders – which is why it is vital that they are addressed appropriately.
 In this article we will discover the role of hormones from a Western as well as a Traditional Chinese Medicine (TCM) perspective and find out how herbs and acupuncture can provide an effective natural hormone imbalance treatment.

 TCM and hormone imbalances – providing a natural hormone imbalance treatment